Biologically Inspired Oscillating Activation Functions Can Bridge the Performance Gap between Biological and Artificial Neurons: Conclusion

 \section{Conclusion}

-The discovery of single neurons in the human brain with oscillating activation functions capable of individually learning the XOR function serves as biological inspiration for a new class of oscillating activation functions.
-Oscillating activation functions have multiple hyperplanes in their decision boundary, enabling neurons to make more complex decisions than popular sigmoidal, ReLu like Swish, and Mish activation functions.
+The discovery of single neurons in the human brain with oscillating activation functions capable of individually learning the XOR function is a biological inspiration for a new class of oscillating activation functions.
+Oscillating activation functions have multiple hyperplanes in their decision boundary, enabling neurons to make more complex decisions than popular sigmoidal, ReLU-like Swish, and Mish activation functions.
 The higher representative power of networks with oscillating activation functions allows classification and regression tasks to be solved with fewer neurons.
 Also, the oscillations in the activation function appear to improve gradient flow and speed up backpropagation learning.
-This paper proposed 4 new biologically inspired oscillating activations (Shifted Quadratic Unit (SQU), Non-Monotonic Cubic (NCU), Shifted Sinc Unit (SSU), and Decaying Sine Unit (DSU)) that enable single neurons to learn the XOR problem.
-The new activation functions proposed in this paper outperform most of the popular activation functions on the CIFAR-10 benchmark.
-More importantly, the proposed oscillating activation functions learn successfully with fewer neurons.
-The results presented in this paper suggest that deep networks with oscillating activation functions might potentially partially bridge the performance gap between biological and artificial neural networks.
-Future work will evaluate the performance of the new oscillatory activation functions proposed in this paper on more benchmark problems and model architectures.
+This paper proposed 4 new biologically inspired oscillating activations Shifted Quadratic Unit (SQU), Non-Monotonic Cubic (NCU), Shifted Sinc Unit (SSU), and Decaying Sine Unit (DSU)) that enable single neurons to learn the XOR problem.
+The new activation functions proposed in this paper outperform all popular activation functions on the CIFAR-10, CIFAR-100, and Imagenette benchmarks.
+Oscillating activation functions proposed in this paper also provide a performance advantage on many real-world problems \cite{Golroudbari} - \cite{Sharma2}.
+More importantly, oscillating activation functions are shown to allow ANNs to learn successfully with fewer neurons since each neuron can divide its input space with multiple hyperplanes.
+The results presented in this paper suggest that deep networks with oscillating activation functions might partially bridge the performance gap between biological and artificial neural networks.